 “Hi!
 We’re working on a website (app, prototype, whatever it is) and want to see if it works as intended.
-That’s why we’re asking strangers to test this site for a few minutes and tell us what they think about it.
+That’s why we’re asking strangers to test the site for a few minutes and give us some honest feedback.

 Would you like to do one of these tests?
 Before you answer, there’s absolutely nothing you can do wrong.
 Plus, you can enjoy a cup of coffee, muffin, whatever, at my expense as a thank you.”

-Since most people don’t know what usability testing is, you usually need some explaining before you can give the scenario:
+Since most people don’t know what user testing is, you usually need some explaining before you can give the scenario:

-“The first thing you have to know is that we’re testing the site, not you.
+“First things first, we’re testing the site, not you.
 So you don’t have to worry about making any mistakes.
-You’re supposed to point out OUR mistakes.
+You’re supposed to point out OUR errors.

-While you’re using the site, we would like you to think out loud.
+While you’re using the site, we want you to think out loud.
 Just say what you’re looking at, how it affects you, what you expect to happen after every interaction, what you’re trying to accomplish, and so on.

 And please don’t worry about our feelings.
-We want to improve the site and need to hear your honest reactions.”
+To improve the website, we need to hear your honest reactions.”

 And now comes the fun part.
-Just give them your scenario, lean back and observe how they use your website, app or prototype.
+Just give the tester your scenario, lean back, and observe how they use your website, app, or prototype.
 And…

 As in the scenario, you don’t want to give any clues about how the site is used.
-You don’t want to lead your users.
+You don’t want to lead your users – remember what The Mom Test taught us!
 You want to see how they figure out things for themselves; or how they don’t figure them out, which helps you learn even more!
 The best way to avoid leading your users is to remain silent during testing sessions.
 In real life, you wouldn’t sit next to them while they use your product.
-And you want the testing session to be as real as possible.
-Your participants will, of course, have questions and since you sit next to them they will naturally direct them towards you.
+And you want the testing session to be as authentic as possible.
+Your testers will have questions; since you’re sitting next to them, they will naturally direct them toward you.
 To avoid any bad feelings whenever they ask you something, just tell them something like this:

-You will find your own ways of handling questions and everything else that comes up during the tests.
+You will find your own way of handling questions and everything else during the tests.
 The only time you should talk is to remind the user to think aloud.
 They often go silent, especially while trying to figure something out, and that’s when you have to give them a little nudge.
-Just keep in mind the goal is to have your user do most of the talking.
-Ideally 100% of the time.
+Remember that the goal is to have your user do most of the talking.
+Ideally, 100% of the time.

-Once your tester is done with the scenario and tried all tasks, it’s time to address the questions that arose during the test and maybe ask some follow-up questions yourself.
-If you happen to test with people from your target audience, you may also want to turn it into a customer interview and ask people if they would actually use your product.
-But since this is no longer part of usability testing, we just move on to the next step.
+Once your tester is done with the scenario and has tried all tasks, it’s time to address the questions that arose during the test and maybe ask some follow-up questions yourself.
+If you test with people from your target audience, you may also want to turn it into a customer interview and ask if they would actually use your product.
+But since this is no longer part of user testing, just move on to the next step.

 Step 6: Capture guerrilla testing insights

 Don’t try to capture your insights during the test.
 Yes, that’s right.
-Because if you sit next to your participant and you’re writing all the time, you screw up the experience.
-People will feel stressed and wonder what you’re writing and if it’s good or bad or if they’re doing anything wrong … And during the tests you should only focus on observing the user and trying to decipher the subtle nuances of their behavior, their words and the hidden meaning behind them.
-Yes, the user is thinking aloud, but people are very bad at getting their subconscious thoughts into the conscious and verbalizing them.
-That’s why you need to always ask yourself: “Is there something more behind the thoughts they are expressing?”
-Your mind has to be set on observing (not writing), and you will see that you can remember everything that was important.
-And even if you forget something, you will do another test (as you’ll see in step 7) and if it’s a real problem it will come up again.
+Because if you sit next to your tester and you’re writing all the time, you screw up the experience.
+The tester will feel stressed and wonder what you’re writing and if they’re making a dog’s dinner of it.
+It would be best if you only focused on observing the user and trying to decipher the subtle nuances of their behavior, their words, and the hidden meaning behind them.
+Yes, the tester is thinking aloud, but people are awful at getting their subconscious thoughts into the conscious and verbalizing them.
+That’s why you must constantly ask yourself: “Is there something more behind the thoughts they are expressing?”
+Your mind has to be set on observing (not writing), and you will see that you can remember everything important.
+And even if you forget something, you will do another test (as you’ll see in step 7), and if it’s a real problem, it will come up again.